Apple Pay vs. Samsung Pay vs. Google Pay: What's the best mobile payment service?

-Mobile payment want you to swap your wallet for a phone or in some cases, a watch.
+Mobile payments want you to swap your wallet for a phone or in some cases, a watch.

 Rather than carrying around cash and cards, just tap your phone to pay.
 Currently, the three most established systems are from Apple , Samsung and Google , although some wearables from brands like Garmin and Fitbit also offer their own payment systems.